nonetallt/vim-neon-dark/README.md

 #### Manual

-Copy the colorscheme file to you .vim/colors directory.
+Copy the colorscheme file to your .vim/colors directory.

 ## Usage